 At Beyond Infinity Dental, we always consider the unique needs and circumstances of our patients before making any treatment recommendations.
 Should dental implants be right for you, you can be assured that we will happily answer all of your questions and explain every stage of the dental implant procedure so you know what to expect throughout your treatment.

 Do you have any missing teeth?
 Here at Beyond Infinity Dental, we can confidently say that dental implants are safe and effective and well worth your consideration.
-Why not contact us at (02) 8806 3799 for an implant consultation to see if implants are right for you.
+Why not contact us at (02) 8806 3799 for a free consultation to see if implants are right for you.
 We offer a variety of payment methods and 0% finance options, enabling you to spread treatment costs across a number of weeks or months.